The Civil War Trust sat down with park historian Eric Campbell to discuss this important Shenandoah Valley battle.

 Confederate corps commander Maj.
 Gen. Gordon scouted the Federal position from atop Massanutten Mountain before planning the attack at Cedar Creek.
 (Library of Congress)

-CIVIL WAR TRUST: It seems that the Confederates were all but counted out at this point.
+It seems that the Confederates were all but counted out at this point.
 Why?

-CAMPBELL: As I stated before, because of the earlier, almost crushing defeats Early had suffered in the Valley (at 3rd Winchester, Fisher’s Hill and Tom’s Brook), it appeared that the Valley Campaign was over and that the Confederate Army of the Valley was finished as a fighting force.
+EC: As I stated before, because of the earlier, almost crushing defeats Early had suffered in the Valley (at 3rd Winchester, Fisher’s Hill and Tom’s Brook), it appeared that the Valley Campaign was over and that the Confederate Army of the Valley was finished as a fighting force.
 Besides being outnumbered over 2 to 1, Early’s men were also poorly equipped, clothed and supplied and, with “The Burning” devastating the Valley’s rich agricultural resources, they had no hope of supplying or feeding themselves off the land.
 Indeed, the Confederate cause in the Valley seemed hopeless.

 It was natural for the Union leadership (and rank-and-file) to assume that the Confederates were also demoralized and therefore poised no real threat.
 This situation made it easy for Philip Sheridan to leave his army on October 15 for a council of war with Secretary of War Edwin Stanton and others in the Union high command in Washington, DC.
 Sheridan left the army in the capable hands of Maj.
 Gen. Horatio Wright with no fear that anything of significance would happen before his return.

-CIVIL WAR TRUST: What was General Early’s main goal at Cedar Creek?
+What was General Early’s main goal at Cedar Creek?
 Was he only delaying the inevitable?

-CAMPBELL: At its simplest, Early’s main goal was to crush Sheridan’s Army of the Shenandoah and send it reeling northward to the Potomac River and thus out of the Valley.
+EC: At its simplest, Early’s main goal was to crush Sheridan’s Army of the Shenandoah and send it reeling northward to the Potomac River and thus out of the Valley.
 Early was attempting to inflict a crushing defeat on his enemy in order to regain the Valley for the Confederacy.
 This in turn might cost Abraham Lincoln the election in November.
 A victory by a Peace Democrat at the polls, of course, could possibly result in a political settlement and ultimately Confederate independence.

 If nothing else, Early felt that at least achieving a partial victory at Cedar Creek (say, causing the Union army to retreat to Winchester or beyond) would pin down Sheridan’s forces in the Valley for the remainder of the year.
 Lee was urging Early to make another attack, not only to regain the Valley, but also to prevent the bulk of Sheridan’s forces from being sent to reinforce Grant at Richmond and Petersburg.